Same-sex marriage in Northern Ireland

 Same-sex marriage has been legal in Northern Ireland since 13 January 2020, following the enactment of the Northern Ireland (Executive Formation etc) Act 2019.
 The first marriage ceremony took place on 11 February 2020.
 Civil partnerships have also been available for same-sex couples in Northern Ireland since their introduction by the Government of the United Kingdom in 2005.

 Between 2012 and 2015, the Northern Ireland Assembly voted five times on same-sex marriage, and although it was passed by a slim majority on the fifth attempt, it was vetoed by the Democratic Unionist Party using the petition of concern.
 Following the inconclusive 2017 Assembly election and failure to form a Northern Ireland Executive by the deadline of 21 October 2019, provisions in the Northern Ireland (Executive Formation etc) Act 2019 mandating same-sex marriage by 13 January 2020 took effect.
-Regulations implementing same-sex marriage were signed by Julian Smith, Secretary of State for Northern Ireland, on 19 December 2019.
+Regulations implementing same-sex marriage were signed by Julian Smith, the Secretary of State for Northern Ireland, on 19 December 2019.
 The politician who introduced the 13 January 2020 deadline into the legislation, Baron Hayward, did so in order to allow enough time to update all legislation impacted by the change, such as pension rights and parental responsibilities.
 Marriages of same-sex couples became legally recognised on 13 January 2020, with couples free to register their intent to marry and couples who had previously married elsewhere having their unions recognised from that date.

 Civil partnerships

+Legislative action

-Civil partnerships (páirtnéireacht shibhialta, /ga/; ceevil pairtnerie) have been available to same-sex couples in Northern Ireland since 2005, following the passage of the Civil Partnership Act 2004 in the UK Parliament.
+Civil partnerships (páirtnéireacht shibhialta, /ga/; ceevil pairtnerie) have been available to same-sex couples in Northern Ireland since 2005, following the passage of the Civil Partnership Act 2004 in the Parliament of the United Kingdom.
 The Act gives same-sex couples most, but not all, of the same rights and responsibilities as civil marriage.
-Civil partners are entitled to the same property rights as married opposite-sex couples, the same exemption as married couples on inheritance tax, social security and pension benefits, and also the ability to get parental responsibility for a partner's children, as well as responsibility for reasonable maintenance of one's partner and their children, tenancy rights, full life insurance recognition, next of kin rights in hospitals, and others.
+Civil partners are entitled to the same property rights as married opposite-sex couples, the same exemption as married couples on inheritance tax, social security and pension benefits, and also the ability to receive parental responsibility for a partner's children, as well as responsibility for reasonable maintenance of one's partner and their children, tenancy rights, full life insurance recognition, next of kin rights in hospitals, and others.
 There is a formal process for dissolving partnerships akin to divorce.
 Civil partnerships can be conducted by religious organisations in England, Wales and Scotland but not in Northern Ireland.

 Civil partnerships were opened to different-sex couples following the passage of the Marriage (Same-sex Couples) and Civil Partnership (Opposite-sex Couples) (Northern Ireland) Regulations 2019.